 By far the most touristy spot in the entire city, this is where you’ll see the heart of Bogota while getting a blast from the past.
 The historic centre features narrow streets, a towering cathedral in the Plaza de Bolivar, a church dating back to the 1600s, and even the presidential palace which takes up several city blocks.

 Many visitors head to the Museum del Oro, a multi-storey gold museum filled with ancient treasures, collections from different periods of Colombia’s history as well as displays detailing the country’s past.
 Keep in mind the building is closed on Mondays—otherwise, it’s open from 9 a.m. to 6 p.m.
 Tuesday through Saturday, and 10 a.m. to 4 p.m. on Sundays and public holidays.

 The district’s main thoroughfare is also a site in itself.
 Closed to traffic, the streets are lined with performance artists, including some strangely dressed folks (think superheroes and aliens), musicians, and even artists who use spray paint and fire!
-There are also a number of roaming food stalls where visitors can grab fresh fruit, juice or a sweet treat.
+There are also a number of roaming food stalls serving up Colombian food like fresh fruit, juice or a sweet treat.
 Every Sunday, a number of roadways leading into the district are totally shut down to traffic from 7 a.m. to 2 p.m., and are instead used by cyclists and pedestrians.

 Hands down, nowhere else can compete with the incredible views granted from this vantage point.